skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

 their content directly and helps ensure the site has the most up-to-date information
 - Improving the home and search experience to balance the competing needs of targeted searches with exploratory browsing
-- Launching a public version of the site to share cutting edge VA innovations with the public.
+- Launching a public version of the site to share cutting edge VA innovations with the public

 {% include callout.html
   type = "pullquote"